MCP Server Quick Start Tutorial

 - Optional.
 Save the Snap settings, and click

 to validate the pipeline.
-Skip these optional

-- Tagging the pipeline as a Tool
+- Tag the pipeline as a Tool

 Note: The downloaded pipeline is already tagged as a Tool.
 This tells the MCP Server Pipeline that this pipeline is available as an AI tool.
 If you build your own tool pipeline from scratch, open the Edit Pipeline dialog and enable the Tool toggle.